mitshah1207/avon/README.md

 - Sleeps at ~11pm inside crate.

 ## Medications
+Hidden in peanut butter/banana bits

-- Calming tablets (tryptophan based) with breakfast and dinner hidden in peanut butter or banana bit.
+- Calming tablets, tryptophan based: 1 tablet with breakfast + 1 tablet at dinner
+- Valerian Root tablets: 2 tablets at breakfast + 2 tablets at dinner

 ## Feeding
 - Twice per day (8am and 6pm), "Essential Foods", 100g each time.
 All food is grain-free, without meat derivatives
 - Feeding of meals is through hand feeding (giving him kibble piece by piece whilst stroking him and being affectionate) and part trick training.
 Important not to trick train too much as can stress out.
 We aim to do 3-5 minutes of trick training, starting and ending with an easy trick (e.g. sit, down, high five).
   - ALTERNATIVE 1: feed meal through Kong wobbler